Islam in Madagascar: Colonization and Independence

 Upon independence from France in 1960, Madagascar began developing close ties with staunchly secular Soviet Union.
 This stifled the development of all religion in Madagascar including Islam.
 However, in the 1980s, Madagascar drifted away from the Soviet Union and back towards France.
+The practice of Islam has seen a resurgence in modern times.

 Issues

 Even after the passage of the nationality law in 2017, Muslims born in the country reported that members of the community have been unable to obtain Malagasy nationality despite generations of residence.

 Some Malagasy Muslims have also reported difficulty in obtaining official or governmental documents at public administration offices due to their non-Malagasy sounding names.
 Some Muslims have also reportedly faced ridicule and harassment for being perceived as foreigners despite possessing national identity cards.